 2. A firewall is enough.

 Absolute security is not possible.
 No business can state that they are absolutely secure, and no attacker can hack their applications or infiltrate their network.
 As the security systems are getting sophisticated, so are the attackers and their attack techniques.
 Without a doubt, a web application firewall, or WAF, is efficient in providing a significant level of protection from the attackers from common attacks such as SQL injection, XSS, etc. However, they cannot guarantee that your website is not going to be hacked.

 3. Penetration testing is sufficient.

 When a business conducts a penetration test, many weaknesses in its applications and networks are found which could be exploited by the attackers.
 These vulnerabilities are then addressed to ensure that the risk is minimized.
-However, you shall never underestimate the attackers as they might already be a one step ahead of you.
+However, you shall never underestimate the attackers as they might already be one step ahead of you.
 Penetration tests shall be conducted regularly, and the organization’s security program must be kept in check so that security is a continuous process.

 4. Applications are safe if the network is safe.